chef-boneyard/audit/README.md

 |   >= 15                    |   >= 8.0.0                |

 Note:
-When used with Chef Client 15 and above, the Audit cookbook _must_ be >= 7.7.0.
+When used with Chef Infra Client 15 and above, the Audit cookbook _must_ be >= 7.7.0.
 Otherwise, you will see the following failure.
+Of course, we recommend using the latest available Chef Infra Client and audit cookbook after testing in your non-production environments.
+Remove the `inspec_version` setting.
+See more detail in the [Inspec Gem Installation](#inspec-gem-installation) section
 ```
 Recipe Compile Error in /var/chef/cache/cookbooks/audit/recipes/default.rb
 ================================================================================